 This is due to the fact that the tourist presence, in certain months, is almost non-existent.
 Several activities prefer to close rather than pay fixed costs without

 the prospect of making at least some money.
 However, try not to despair, there is always something to do and there are several places open all year.

-If you are interested in better understanding the dynamics of tourism in Cortina, do not forget to read the article on seasonality in Cortina throughout the year.
+If you are interested in better understanding the dynamics of tourism in Cortina, don't forget to read the article about tourism seasonality in Cortina throughout the year.

-In certain periods of the year the cinema is converted to a conferences hall, generally with the projection of short films, so it is better to check in advance the programming and any closures.
+In certain periods of the year the cinema is converted to a conferences hall, or there are talks with the projection of short films, so it's better to check the programming.

 When the sky is gray and the air is cold, maybe the best way to warm your heart is a slice of cake with a hot chocolate.
 The pastry shops of Cortina are many and excellent, for example

 but if I may make a suggestion, I personally think that

 is a place that you have to visit absolutely, with a selection of monoportions and mignon that will make you dream.

 If you have a car an alternative is the pastry shop Fiori in San Vito di Cadore, a village about 15 kilometers from Cortina.
 Fiori pastry shop is one of the best reviewed bakeries in the area.
 Personally, I stop by at least a couple of times a year to eat the hot krapfen with nutella which, I assure you, alone is worth the trip (even in the rain).